Graphon Signal Processing: Graphs and Graphons

-\blue{A table summary relating the GSP and WSP concepts of a signal, of the Fourier Transform and of linear filters through Thms. \ref{thm:wft}-\ref{thm:non_disc2} can be found in Table \ref{tb:summary}.} These theorems constitute a powerful set of tools for signal analysis and filter design on graphs pertaining to some common class described by a graphon (e.g. $\bbW$-random graphs).
-Their main takeaway is that if the limit graphon is known, we can trade the design of multiple filters in different graphs by the centralized design of a single graphon filter from which graph filters can then be sampled.
-This is especially useful when graphs are inherently large or grow in size, in which case repeated eigenvalue computations can come out costly.
-Even if the graphon is unknown, simply identifying that two graphs belong to the same class (i.e., have the same generating graphon) allows replicating a filter designed for one of these graphs in the other to obtain the desired behavior.
-This important property, usually referred to as \textit{transferability} \cite{elvin19-spectral, eisen2019optimal}, is illustrated in the numerical experiments of Sec. \ref{sec:sims}. \blue{ \begin{remark} Note that, while the results presented in Thms. \ref{thm:wft}--\ref{thm:non_disc2} may seem intuitive, their proofs are not.
-For instance, our Fourier convergence theorem (Thm. \ref{thm:wft}) has a requirement that the graph and graphon signals be bandlimited for the graph Fourier transform (GFT) to converge to the graphon Fourier transform (WFT).
-This is not that intuitive because it does not have a parallel in classical signal processing.
-If we take a convergent sequence of discrete time signals on $n$ elements of $[0,1]$ and make $n\to\infty$ to obtain a continuous time signal on this interval, the signals do not need to be bandlimited for the discrete Fourier transform (DFT) to converge to the Fourier transform (FT).
-Something that is even less intuitive happens when we study convergence of graph filter outputs.
-Intuition would suggest that the conditions that are needed for convergence of the WFT are also needed for convergence of graph filter outputs.
-I.e., it is intuitive to expect that graph filter outputs converge only for bandlimited signals.
-However, this is not the case in Thms. \ref{thm:non_disc}--\ref{thm:non_disc2}.
-Instead, these theorems require the filter to be Lipschitz for $\lambda < c$ [cf. Fig. \ref{fig:filter_response}].
-This is another non-intuitive result, arising from the fact that, for small $\lambda$, the graph eigenvalues are hard to match to the corresponding graphon eigenvalues since the latter accumulate near zero. \end{remark} }
+\blue{ \begin{remark} Note that, while the results presented in Thms. \ref{thm:wft}--\ref{thm:non_disc2} may appear intuitive, their proofs are not.
+For instance, our Fourier convergence theorem (Thm. \ref{thm:wft}) requires that the graph and graphon signals be bandlimited for the GFT to converge to the WFT.
+This is in constrast to classical signal processing, where for any convergent sequence of length-$n$ discrete time signals on $[0,1]$ the discrete Fourier transform (DFT) converges to the Fourier transform (FT) regardless of the underlying spectral properties.
+This occurs because the regular line graphs underlying these signals have spectra that are evenly distributed on $[-1,1]$ and therefore never accumulate around zero.
+Unexpectedly, however, these conditions are not needed to show convergence of graph filter outputs.
+Indeed, while one would expect that graph filter outputs converge only for bandlimited signals, this is not the case in Thms. \ref{thm:non_disc}--\ref{thm:non_disc2}.
+Instead, these theorems require the filter to be Lipschitz for $|\lambda| < c$ [cf. Fig. \ref{fig:filter_response}].
+This arises from the fact that, for small $\lambda$, the graph eigenspaces can become hard to match to the corresponding graphon eigenspaces since the eigenvalues of the latter accumulate near zero.
+We can therefore replace bandlimitedness by a filter regularity condition. \end{remark} }